by Doc Quantum

 In the last two days since returning to Earth-X, the two had discovered that it had actually been several weeks since they first jumped into that portal from Earth-Two to this world.
 The trip through the vibrational barrier had a quirky, unprecedented effect of displacing them in time as well as space.
 What had been only seconds for them was many weeks on Earth.

-The two had also learned what fate had befallen their home.
+The two had also learned what fate had befallen their home in their absence.
 Just after the Crisis on Infinite Earths, when the Earths separated once more and the Freedom Fighters had been stranded on Earth-Two, the Nazis took advantage of the situation to re-take what had once been theirs.
 The world was totally unprepared for what had happened.

 From what they could gather, the rumors of a secret Nazi underground were absolutely true.
 They had been rebuilding their ranks and establishing a secret army, just waiting for the right opportunity.
 Much of the technology and the brain trust the Nazis had possessed that were believed to be lost after the end of the war were in fact in their possession.
 The upper hierarchy of the Nazi party — including, some believed, Adolf Hitler himself — had been mobilizing this underground Nazi army for years now.

 Europe was conquered in a matter of days.
 A combination of a number of mind-controlled sleeper agents from every level of government and level of society, a massive army, a technology even more advanced than the Nazis had displayed during the war, and a group of super-powered SS officers won the battle for them.
 This super-powered Nazi team was led by a mystery-man whom they claimed was a Manhunter from Mars and who had tremendous super-strength as well as heightened senses.
 In the Nazis’ propaganda campaign, it was claimed that this Martian (whose skin was literally as white as snow), believing in the superiority of the German race, had come to Earth to share his technology with the Nazis in order that they should once again rule the Earth.
 Tom was skeptical about this point.
-He had never heard of life on Mars.
+He had never heard any credible reports that there was life on Mars, let alone a civilization more advanced than Earth’s.

 The most shocking detail of this group of super-powered SS, however, were the names of its members.
 Translated into English, the individual members’ names were the Red Torpedo, Magno, the Invisible Hood, and Neon the Unknown.
 They seemed to share the same powers and abilities as the original Freedom Fighters from whom they took their names, and who had died during Uncle Sam’s first trip here in 1941.
 It was an insult to their memory, Tom thought, and he was looking forward to a confrontation with them someday soon.

 An even less expected assault was that of the invasion of California.
-American troops were so focused on the situation in Europe that they had underestimated the Pacific front.
+Americans were so focused on the crisis in Europe that they had underestimated the Pacific front.
 A puppet government had established itself in Japan after a bloody coup and had allied itself with the Nazis, who likewise had staged their own coup in Germany.
 A combined force of Japanese and German forces had easily taken California, although they had not gotten any further.
-American, Canadian, and Mexican troops lined the borders of the Nazi-occupied state of California and were now prepared for any further action.
-The Japanese and Nazis in California, however, seemed content to possess this foothold in North America and had not made any further attempts to make a push inland.
+American, Canadian, and Mexican troops lined the borders of the Axis-occupied state of California and were now prepared for any further action.
+The Japanese and German troops in California, however, seemed content to possess this foothold in North America and had not made any further attempts to make a push inland.

 America was on edge.
 Security at every stop was increased, and the two Freedom Fighters on the train hoped that they could make it to New York without being discovered.
-So far, with the false IDs made for them by their Nevada friends they had gone unnoticed, but they were ready to take into the air at the first sign of any problem.
+Thus far, with the false IDs made for them by their Nevada friends they had gone unnoticed, but they were ready to take to the air at the first sign of any problem.

 “How are you doing, buddy?”
 Tom asked Darrel, who had been staring vacantly out the window of the moving train.